bowo-prasetyo/forkbuild/docs/Architecture.md

 from a "use cases live in application/" instinct — event *plumbing* is domain infrastructure, not a use case.

+RenderWorldViewUseCase (application/RenderWorldViewUseCase.js), updated
+0.1.29, no longer subscribes to an EventBus.
+Instead it exposes:

+    addWorld(world, documentId)
+    removeWorld(world)
+    pick(screenX, screenY)     // rich brick hit
+    pickGround(screenX, screenY) // ground hit
+    highlightBrick(brickId)
+    clearHighlight()

+This is the complete vocabulary for spatial interaction without leaking Three.js or editor concepts.

 application/

+WorldNavigationSession (application/WorldNavigationSession.js), updated
+0.1.29, is now a full spatial interaction coordinator.
+It adds:

+- pick(screenX, screenY): asks RenderWorldViewUseCase for a rich hit, translates it into SpatialSelectionState, and drives SpatialSelectionRenderer to highlight the selected brick.
+- clearSelection(): resets SpatialSelectionState and clears highlight.
+- focusDocument(documentId): client-side spatial navigation.
+Moves the camera to the world's layout coordinate and reconciles the streaming radius, all without a page reload.
+The URL updates via router.replace() so deep-linking still works, but the runtime graph is never destroyed.
+- getSpatialSelection(): returns the current SpatialSelectionState for the HUD.

+SpatialSelectionState (application/spatial-state/SpatialSelectionState.js)
+is pure data representing what is currently selected in the spatial
+world: type ('brick' | 'ground'), documentId, buildingId, brickId, position.
+It is deliberately NOT the same as editor SelectionState — spatial selection is observation, not editing.
+A user may select a brick in another world without entering an editing session.
+Immutable
+factories: SpatialSelectionState.empty(), .brick({...}), .ground(...).

 Use cases.
 Coordinates core/ and the infrastructure layers to do something (e.g. CreateEventBusUseCase, RenderWorldUseCase, and later